crosssenses/GDHRNet/wp3-platform-power/pages/contributions.md

 subtitle: "How to make better rules: Some have suggested the creation of “platform councils” (advisory councils or quasi courts staffed by representative citizens or experts) to help platforms decide (like Facebook's Oversight Board).
 Do you know of such an example in your country?
 Has this been discussed in media?"
 :---------------------------------------------------------:

+## Austria

+The only instance in which Austrian media reported on platform councils that we are aware of is when Bernhard Pörksen took part in the [2018 media enquete.](https://www.derstandard.at/story/2000081238331/fpoe-attackenvom-orf-habe-ich-nur-ein-paar-laue-tweets)[: REFERENCE | ref310 | :]

 ## Belgium

 The decision to suspend the Facebook account of Trump has recently been referred to Facebook’s Oversight Board.
 The Board, consisting of 20 members, will give a permanent decision on whether Trump may or may not return to the platform.
 Flemish media (HLN, Knack, De Tijd) reported on the creation and mandate of Facebook’s Oversight Board.[: REFERENCE | ref246 | :]